zahrabakhshalizadeh/maryrosecook.com/_posts/2015-03-21-git-from-the-inside-out.md

 100664 blob d8263ee9860594d2806b0dfd1bfd17528b0ba2a4 number.txt
 ```

 The new `data` tree hashes to a different value from the old `data` tree.
-A new `alpha` tree must be created to record this hash:
+A new `root` tree must be created to record this hash:

 ```
 040000 tree 40b0318811470aaacc577485777d7a6780e51f0b data